About the project

 Designing with the community

 The process of designing pedestrian improvements for Pike and Pine began in late 2016 and will continue into mid-2019.
 To ensure the design is informed by community input, we will invite Seattle-area residents to a series of events, including public meetings and pop-up events, at public spaces along Pike and Pine.
-These events are free and open to all.
-Our second public meeting will be held on October 3, 2017.
-See below for details on the first public meeting, held in January 2017.
+We've held two public meetings to date – in January and October 2017.
+See below for details on these public meetings.

 Additionally, in late 2016, we formed a project sounding board.
 Sounding board participants represent a broad constituency of Pike and Pine stakeholders – including property owners, residents, business owners, urban designers and community leaders – many of whom participated in the Pike Pine Renaissance Streetscape Design Vision in 2013.
 Visit the Related Documents section below to download materials from previous sounding board meetings.

-This project will be developed in tandem with concurrent area efforts including One Center City, the Washington State Convention Center Addition, the Third Avenue Transit Corridor Improvements, the Center City Connector and the Center City Bike Network.
+This project will be developed in tandem with concurrent area efforts including One Center City, the Washington State Convention Center Addition, the Third Avenue Transit Corridor Improvements, the Center City Connector, the Pike-Pine Mobility Improvements and the Center City Bike Network.

-We anticipate reaching the first design milestone, concept design, in October 2017.
-The concept design will incorporate input gathered from the first public meeting and the sounding board.
-The community will have the opportunity to give input on the concept design at our public meeting on October 3, 2017, or on this webpage between October 3-24.
+We reached our first design milestone, concept design, in October 2017.
+The concept design incorporated input gathered from the first public meeting and the sounding board.
+The community had the opportunity to give input on the concept design at a public meeting on October 3, 2017, and continued to provide feedback on an interactive website between October 3 – 24, 2017.
 The design team will then further develop the concept to intermediary milestones, 30 percent, 60 percent and 90 percent design.
 We anticipate developing a complete design plan (100 percent) in mid-2019.
 Public meetings, sounding board meetings and public pop-up events will be held throughout the process.